georgewatts/pytrader/README.md

 # pytrader
 Basis for an automated trader written in Python

-Currently non-functional as IG have modified their REST API.
+Implements v1 of IG's REST API.
+No current plan is in place to move to v2 or higher.

 **In work.**

 ## TODO
-1. Fix base REST API client
+1. Fix base REST API client - DONE
 2. Implement position buying and selling functionality.